HDSC-Nijmegen/Slavenregisters/README.md

 ## clean Preparing_Record_Linkage_dta.R
 Cleans the names in the slave registers.

 ### 1. control entries
 - split/combine rows to ensure that each row contains 1 enslaved person
 - set starting date to 1830 for series 1

+### 2. standardise sex
+- Flagged all 571 names where occured as both male and female names
+- Manually controlled these entries
+- Recoded all 440 names where <25% had the alternative sex, except for: Cato, Jannie, Jantje, Minosabi(e), and Pietje.

-### 2. standardise names enslaved persons & mothers
+### 3. separate names and adjectives enslaved persons & mothers
+- split names and person descriptions
 - standardise person descriptions
-- split names and person descriptions
-- write out abbreviated names

 | Type | Variation | Standardisation	|
 | ---- | --------- | --------------- |